Updated: January 23, 2026

 We’d recommend the Mercado Municipal, a traditional market in the north of the city, where you can experience Portugal in all its authenticity.

 Of course, nothing beats speaking the Portuguese language to impress the locals and to allow for a more authentic experience as an expat.
+If you are learning Portuguese, many locals will go out of their way to help you with your pronunciation and help you with your learning.
+You will also find many language centers to take Portuguese lessons, alongside online 1-on-1 classes.

-Festivals and attractions
+GC-ICON-NIGHTLIFEFestivals and attractions

-Braga’s cultural and heritage means that there are lots of festivals, attractions, and events throughout the year.
+Braga’s rich cultural heritage means that there are lots of festivals, attractions, and events throughout the year.
 Whether you’re interested in traditional and cultural events, theatre, art exhibitions, music, or religious occasions, Braga has something for everyone.

-- Towards the end of June, you can enjoy the impressive São Joao street party in honor of St John the Baptist and celebrate the arrival of mid-summer.
+• Towards the end of June, you can enjoy the impressive São João street party in honor of St John the Baptist and celebrate the arrival of mid-summer.

 Healthcare in Portugal

-Portugal’s healthcare is considered one of the best in Europe, and, as a resident, you’ll have full access to it.
-Alternatively, you may want to get private health insurance which is cheaper than in most other European countries and is also excellent.
-For more in-depth information on Portuguese healthcare, read our article on Portugal Healthcare: All You Need to Know.
+Alternatively, you may want to get private health insurance, which is cheaper than in most other European countries and is also excellent.

 Transportation in Braga

-Although Braga is a smaller city and you can walk to most places, buses are readily available, and a monthly pass costs only around €26.75*.
+Although Braga is a smaller city and you can walk to most places, buses are readily available, and a monthly pass costs only around €20 ($23).

 Weather in Braga